General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 5. In order to start using the Service, the Merchant shall perform the technical integration in accordance with the integration instructions provided by Paysera.

-6. This Supplement sets forth and specifies the conditions of payment collection via the Internet and liabilities of the Parties when the Payer pays the Merchant via the Internet by Cards.
+6. This Supplement sets forth and specifies the conditions of online payment collection and liabilities of the Parties when the Payer pays the Merchant via the Internet by Cards.

 7. This Supplement is drawn up in accordance with the legislation of the European Union regulating the provision of payment services and payments with payment cards, Rules and Regulations of ICCO and rules for using cards set by Partner-Banks of Paysera.